rawalraj022/My-Python-code-guide-a-z/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.

 # License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache License - see the LICENSE file for details.

 # Acknowledgments

-Special thanks to Bappy and rajkumar for creating this comprehensive Python guide.
+Special thanks to Rajkumar Rawal for creating this comprehensive Python guide.
 Thanks to all contributors and the Python community for their support and resources.